BestJuly/just_for_fun/README.md

 # just_for_fun
-use python code to do some interesting things.
+Use python code to do some interesting things.
+If it is helpful to you, please add a star, thank you.

 ## download_cvpr2016.py
 **Instructions**: This can be used to download all papers in CVPR2016.